| CloserLook > Romans > Romans 2:17 to 3:20 |

 acceptable, especially if it is adorned with flowers.

-But just unseal the entrance, and you'll have to put the handkerchief over your nose.
+But just unseal the entrance, and you'll have to put a handkerchief over

 And so it is with the mouth.

 It reveals the corruption within --- "for out of the abundance of the heart the mouth speaketh."
 Do you want to do open-heart surgery?
 Do you want to see what God sees?
-Just keep your ears open long enough, and you will get a glimpse of the heart.
+Just keep your ears open long enough and you will get a glimpse of the heart.
 And man is accountable for his words.
-Jesus warned us about that, in Math.12:36 "But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment."
+Jesus warned us about that, in Matthew 12:36 "But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment."
 Yes, man's heart affects his speech, and it also affects his actions.
-Rom.3:15-18 "Their feet
+Romans 3:15-18 "Their feet

-are swift to shed blood: Yes, history has proven, over and over, that mankind is incapable of peace.
+are swift to shed blood: Yes, history has proven over and over that mankind is incapable of

 ~ ~ ~ ~ ~ ~